rgsoc-jam/rgsoc-jam.github.io/_posts/2016-09-12-monday-after-rustconf.md

 We went to RustConf last Saturday, and it was AWESOME.
 ![jammin the rustconf](/img/jammin-the-rustconf.jpg)

-Malisa is sick :face_with_thermometer: and focused on getting better :tea:
+Malisa is sick :cry: and focused on getting better :tea:

 ## Things we did:
 - Updating Headers